visa for bali

 Can I deal with immigration matters without going to the embassy if I’m not a diplomat?

-Can I go to the island of Bali without a visitor visa?
+Can I go to the other islands in Indonesia without a visitor visa?

 It depends on your nationality.
-Some passport holders are eligible for visa-free entry, while others may need a visitor visa or Visa on Arrival (VoA).
-Always check the latest Indonesian immigration policy before you travel.
+Several foreign nationals are eligible for visa-free entry, while others may need a visitor visa or VoA.
+Always check the latest immigration policy before you travel.

 Is there an immigration guide or recommended visa agent in Indonesia to help with the process?